damolaosho/-heart-diesease-classification/README.md

 # heart-diesease-classification

-Thus model is created in python
+This model was written in python using features such as age,sex and others to predict if a patient has a heart disease